SantanaPC/NetworkCurrencies/README.md

 - `rede_frequencia.csv` a data frame containing all species and the frequency of visits of each pollinator species to each plant species.

-- `rede_deposicao3.csv` a data frame containing all species and the total amount of pollen deposited on the stigma by each pollinator species to each plant species.
+- `rede_deposicao.csv` a data frame containing all species and the total amount of pollen deposited on the stigma by each pollinator species to each plant species.

-- `rede_remocao7.txt` a data frame containing all species and the total amount of pollen removed from the anthers by each pollinator species after a visit to a plant species.
+- `rede_remocao.txt` a data frame containing all species and the total amount of pollen removed from the anthers by each pollinator species after a visit to a plant species.

 - `rede_eficacia_f.csv` a data frame containing all species and the total amount of pollen deposited multiplied by the frequency of each pollinator visiting each plant species.

-- `perfomance_masculina.csv` a data frame containing all species and the total amount of pollen exported multiplied by the frequency of each pollinator visiting each plant species.
+- `rede_eficacia_m.csv` a data frame containing all species and the total amount of pollen exported multiplied by the frequency of each pollinator visiting each plant species.

 - `z_score_bee.csv` a data frame containing z score for bees in all networks